lbain/rails-girls-next/tdd/index.md

 1 tests, 1 assertions, 1 failures, 0 errors, 0 skips
 ```

 The next person has to make this test pass.
-They may use a tiny bit of code to do it.
+They may do this however they see
-In fact, that's kind of amusing when they do.
+fit, even just an extra if statement.
+In fact, that's encouraged, to put the
+pressure on the person writing the test to try harder to break it.

 00:12:00 - Initial Test Passing
 ----------------------------------------------------------------------